United States Department of State: Twentieth century

-Twenty-first century
+Present

-The 21st century saw the department reinvent itself in response to the rapid digitization of society and the global economy.
+The 3rd millennium saw the department reinvent itself in response to the rapid digitization of society and the global economy.
 In 2007, it launched an official blog, Dipnote, as well as a Twitter account of the same name, to engage with a global audience.
 Internally, it launched a wiki, Diplopedia; a suggestion forum called the Sounding Board; and a professional networking software, "Corridor".
 In May 2009, the Virtual Student Federal Service (VSFS) was created to provide remote internships to students.
 The same year, the Department of State was the fourth most desired employer for undergraduates according to BusinessWeek.

 From 2009 to 2017, the State Department launched 21st Century Statecraft, with the official goal of "complementing traditional foreign policy tools with newly innovated and adapted instruments of statecraft that fully leverage the technologies of our interconnected world."
 The initiative was designed to utilize digital technology and the Internet to promote foreign policy goals; examples include promoting an SMS campaign to provide disaster relief to Pakistan, and sending DOS personnel to Libya to assist in developing Internet infrastructure and e-government.

 Colin Powell, who led the department from 2001 to 2005, became the first African-American to hold the post; his immediate successor, Condoleezza Rice, was the second female secretary of state and the second African-American.
 Hillary Clinton became the third female secretary of state when she was appointed in 2009.

 In 2014, the State Department began expanding into the Navy Hill Complex across 23rd Street NW from the Truman Building.
 A joint venture consisting of the architectural firms of Goody, Clancy and the Louis Berger Group won a $2.5 million contract in January 2014 to begin planning the renovation of the buildings on the 11.8 acre Navy Hill campus, which housed the World War II headquarters of the Office of Strategic Services and was the first headquarters of the Central Intelligence Agency.

+In June 2022, the State Department launched a new transnational association, the Minerals Security Partnership.

+On August 28, 2025, the State Department announced a new policy that would require the National Visa Center to schedule routine immigrant visa interviews at all overseas US embassies and consulates for immigrant visa applicants, incl. the parents of US citizens who are not present in the US but were documentarily qualified, starting on November 1, 2025.
+In other words, the new policy, announced on August 28, 2025 by the State Department, requires immigrant visa applicants, such as the parents of US citizens who are not present in the US but were documentarily qualified, to attend immigrant visa interviews at all overseas US embassies and consulates as of November 1, 2025.